hhandika/segul/README.md

 segul <SUBCOMMAND> --help
 ```

-Across the app functions, most generic arguments are also available in short format to save time typing them.
-For example, below we use short arguments to concat alignments in a directory named `nexus-alignments`:
+Across the app functions, most generic arguments are also available in short format.
+For example, below we use short arguments to concatenate alignments in a directory named `nexus-alignments`:

 ```Bash
 segul concat -d nexus-alignments -f nexus